nihavend/Myra/README.md

-Myra
+Myra Job Scheduling Framework for Java
 ====

-Myra Job Scheduling Framework for Java
+## Myra is a job scheduler and executer for DAG or simple jobs for java.